 With those out of the way, let’s get to how the Yoga 730 performs in demanding loads.

-First of all, we test the CPU’s performance by running Cinebench R15 in a loop and observe the scores in conjunction to the CPU’s frequency and temperatures.
+First of all, we test the CPU’s performance by running Cinebench R15 in a loop and observe the scores in conjunction with the CPU’s frequency and temperatures.

 In conclusion, undervolting the CPU results in a slight up to 10% performance boost in continuous demanding loads, corroborated with reduced temperatures/power drain in daily use.